 - Understand the limitations of the lack of monitoring equipment and emergency medicines.

 - Be willing to attend incidents on request.

 - Be aware of and comply with local first aid arrangements (location of equipment and reporting procedures)

 3.1.
-Personal qualities: to be an effective first aider, a person needs to be reliable, have good communication skills, able to stay calm in an emergency, have a good standard of person hygiene & be fit enough to rapidly attend an incident and treat a person at floor level.
+Personal qualities: to be an effective first aider (FAW, EFAW or MHFA), a person needs to be reliable, have good communication skills, able to stay calm in an emergency, have a good standard of personal hygiene and be fit enough to rapidly attend an incident and treat a person at floor level.
 Kindness and empathy are essential characteristics, especially for Mental Health First Aiders.
-The person must be willing to provide first aid to anyone at any time whilst at work and to attend training courses to obtain and retain their qualification.
+The person must be willing to provide first aid to anyone at any time whilst at work and to attend training to obtain and retain their qualification.
 First Aiders must be available to provide in-person support.

 3.2.
-Recruitment: first aiders should be selected from staff who can be easily contacted and who are usually based in the area for which they are providing cover.
-Individuals who are likely to be long term employees should be selected for training in preference to staff who are likely to leave within two years of training.
+Recruitment: first aiders should be selected from easily contacted staff who are usually based in the area for which they are providing cover.
+Individuals likely to be long-term employees should be prioritised for training in preference to staff on short, fixed-term contracts.
 Students should only be recruited as first aiders where it proves impossible to recruit staff to meet a defined need.
 PhD candidates may be suitable if recruited early.

 New members of staff should be asked at induction whether they are trained in first aid and willing to act as a first aider.
 If so, their details should be passed on to the department’s first aid co-ordinator.
 If subsequently appointed as a first aider, the Learning and Development Centre should be notified so that the person's training can be included on their record and they can be recalled for refresher training.